How to Find a Missing Pet: Recovery & Prevention

 No one wants to think about losing a pet.
 But by preparing for the worst, you can increase the chances of a happy reunion – and possibly even prevent your pet from going missing in the first place.
 Consider these important safety tips.

-Secure your home and yard
+Safeguard your home and yard

 As the saying goes, an ounce of prevention is worth a pound of cure.
 Take some time to evaluate your house – could a motivated pet break free?
 Make sure all doors close completely, equip windows with pet-proof screens, and secure access to any balconies.